Personal Savings Account from American Express Bank, FSB

 High-Yield Savings Account

 Rate Information.
-The current interest rate and Annual Percentage Yield (APY) on your account will be disclosed in your account-opening documents and on your periodic statement.
+The initial interest rate and Annual Percentage Yield (APY) on your account will be disclosed in your account-opening documents.
 The interest rate and APY on your High-Yield Savings account are established in our discretion and are variable and subject to change at any time without notice to you before or after your High-Yield Savings account is opened.

 Crediting Frequency.
-Interest will be credited to your account on the monthly cycle date.
+Interest will be credited to your account on your monthly statement cycle date.

 Daily Balance Computation Method.
 We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal balance in the account on each day.

 Accrual of Interest on Deposits.
-Interest begins to accrue on the business day the deposit is received.
-If the deposit is received before 5:00 PM Eastern Time on a business day we are open, we will consider that day to be the day of your deposit.
-If your deposit is received after 5:00 PM Eastern Time or on a day we are not open, we will consider that the deposit was received on the next business day we are open.
+Interest begins to accrue on a deposit on the business day it is received.
+If the deposit is received before the cutoff time specified for the type of deposit in the "Cutoff Times" section above, we will consider that to be the day of your deposit.
+If the deposit is received after the specified cutoff time or on a day that is not a business day, we generally will consider the deposit received on the next business day.

 Rate Information.
-The interest rate and APY on your account will be disclosed in your account-opening documents and on periodic statements.
-The interest rate and APY for your CD will be fixed and will generally be established as of the business day we receive your fully completed application for the account (provided we receive the account-opening deposit no later than 30 days after your account application is approved).
-(Please see “Accrual of Interest on Deposits,” below.)
-You will be paid interest at the fixed interest rate disclosed to you until first maturity (or until any early account closure, if applicable).
+The interest rate and Annual Percentage Yield (APY) will be disclosed in your account-opening documents.
+The interest rate and APY for your CD will be fixed and will generally be established as of the business day we receive your fully completed application for the CD, if we receive your account-opening deposit no later than 30 calendar days after we approve your account application.
+You will be paid interest at the fixed interest rate disclosed to you until first maturity of your CD (or until any early account closure, if applicable).

 Compounding Frequency.
 Interest on your account will be compounded daily.

 Crediting Frequency.
-Interest will be credited to your account on your cycle date, on a monthly, quarterly or annual basis, based on your written election.
+Interest will be credited to your account on your monthly statement cycle date.

 Daily Balance Computation Method.
 We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal balance in the account each day.